Isilin/Filedepot/README.txt

 Organic Group Mode and OG settings

+  Support for both OG module v1 and v2 branches - refer to the module appropriate setup instructions

+  The filedepot module requires both the OG module and the OG Group Access Control modules to be enabled.

   Enabling the OG option to "Automatically Create Root Level Folder for New Organic Groups" will create a new top level "ROOT" folder whenever a new group is created.
 The group node id (nid) is set only for new groups.
 If you have existing groups, you can create new top level folders and set the group_nid field in the filedepot_categories table to the group node id manually.